You Have Rights After A Dog Bite

 Dog bite injuries have dramatically increased over recent years.
 In California, approximately 675,000 people are bitten annually.
 Children under the age of 15 account for almost 65 percent of those victims.
-More than 70 percent of victims receive serious head, facial, and neck wounds.
-A dog attack can cause severe and permanent injuries, as well as emotional trauma that can last a life time.
+More than 70% of victims receive serious head, facial, and neck wounds.
+A dog attack can cause severe and permanent injuries, as well as emotional trauma that can last a lifetime.
 If you or a loved one has been bitten by a dog and suffered injuries, contact Freeman & Freeman, LLP.
-At Freeman & Freeman, LLP, our experienced dog bite attorneys will aggressively fight to protect your rights and secure compensation for your injuries.
+At Freeman & Freeman, LLP, our experienced dog bites attorneys will aggressively fight to protect your rights and secure compensation for your injuries.

 Who Is Liable For A Dog Bite Injury?

 Laws are different in every state, but the common law of all states holds a person responsible for a dog bite if the owner knowingly kept a dog that had previously bitten someone or that had exhibited a tendency to bite someone.
 This is generally known as the “one free bite” rule because dog owners are not liable if their dog had never bitten anyone before and they were unaware of any vicious tendencies.
 A dog handler could also be liable if he or she was negligent in controlling the dog at the time of the injury.
 Some states, such as California, have passed stricter laws concerning dog bites.

 California’s Strict Liability Statute